metatyper/metatyper/README.md

 @Meta.Class({ ignoreProps: ['someInstanceFlag', 'someClassFlag'] })
 class User {
     @Meta.declare(INTEGER({ default: 0 }))
     id: number

     username = 'some user name'

     @Meta.declare({ default: 0, min: 0 })
     stars: number // for this you need `reflect-metadata`

     createdAt = DATE({
         default: new Date(),
         coercion: true // cast a string or number to a date (and vice versa) })

     someInstanceFlag = false

     static someClassFlag = true
     static someAnotherClassFlag = true
 }

 User.someClassFlag = 'string' as any
 // ok, because the field is listed in the ignoreProps

-User.someAnotherClassFlag = 'string' as any // type & validation error
+User.someAnotherClassFlag = 'string' // type & validation error

 const user = new User()

 Meta.deserialize(user, {
     id: 2,

     username: 'some another user name',

     createdAt: 1704067200 * 1000,
     // this timestamp will cast to Date("2024-01-01")

     someInstanceFlag: 'no boolean'
     // ok, because the field is listed in the ignoreProps })

 Meta.deserialize(user, {
     id: 1.1 // validation error
 })
 ```